ulysseauplat/red-black-tree-project/docs/insertion.md

 1. Z is the root
 2. Z's parent is black
 3. Z's parent is red and Z's uncle is red
-4. Z’s uncle is black and Z and Z’s parent are aligned
+4. Z’s parent is black, uncle is black, Z and Z’s parent are aligned
-5. Z’s uncle is black and Z and Z’s parent are opposite children (forming a triangle)
+5. Z’s parent is black, uncle is black, Z and Z’s parent are opposite children (forming a triangle)

 ---